 We are exposed to various market risks, including foreign currency fluctuations, changes in interest rates and credit risk.
-Our activities expose us primarily to the financial risks of changes in interest rates and foreign currency exchange rates as described below.
+Our activities expose us primarily to the credit risk and the financial risks of changes in foreign currency exchange rates as described below.